yjchen/easy_tag/README.md

       acts_as_tagger
     end

+  Only **ONE** model can be tagger.

   You can find tags of tagger:

-    tagger.tags: tags owned by tagger
+    tagger.tags

-  Tags in a context can be retrieve like this:
+  Tags in a context can be retrieved like this:

     tagger.tags.in_context(:skill)